-Lancaster University’s world-renowned language pioneers, spanning four generations of researchers, are to receive The Queen’s Anniversary Prize for Higher and Further Education.
+Lancaster University’s world-renowned language pioneers, spanning four generations of researchers, received The Queen’s Anniversary Prize for Higher and Further Education this week.

-The award for Lancaster’s Centre for Corpus Approaches to Social Science (CASS) was announced at a reception at St James’s Palace on Thursday evening (November 19).
+The award for Lancaster’s Centre for Corpus Approaches to Social Science (CASS) was presented by their Royal Highnesses, The Prince of Wales and The Duchess of Cornwall, at an honours ceremony in the Ballroom at Buckingham Palace on Thursday morning (February 25).

 The Queen’s Anniversary Prizes are awarded every two years to universities and colleges who submit work judged to show excellence, innovation, impact and benefit for the institution itself and for people and society generally in the wider world.